Mosque of Omar Ibn Al-Khattab: Overview

 The mosque was completed on 17 September 1997, and named after the second caliph Omar Ibn Al-Khattab.
 It was designed by the Iranian architect Ali Namazi and built by the civil engineer Oswaldo Vizcaino Fontalvo who used Italian marble for its construction.
 It can easily accommodate over 1,000 people.

-At the entrance there is a large open hall decorated with framed Arabic incsriptions.
+At the entrance there is a large open hall decorated with framed Arabic inscriptions.
 Further on, there is another hall, larger than the first, used by men for prayer.
 This is also where they meet in order to end periods of fasting.
 The ceiling of this room has decorative engravings.
 Facing Mecca, there is a place for the women to pray, elevated and overlooking the men's hall.
 The 37 m minaret dominates the upper parts of the structure.

 Below the great stairs exiting the mosque, there is a room for undertaking of the deceased before their remains are taken to the local Muslim cemetery.